kowshik-sundararajan/seo-detect/README.md

 ```
 If you want to add/remove rules, you can either edit the `seo-detect/test_files/rule.txt` file or specify your own rule file path.

+## Testing
+After cloning the repo and installing the modules, run `npm run test` with or without arguments.

+Use a module like [minimist](https://www.npmjs.com/package/minimist) to accept input from the user.
+An example can be found at [test.js](https://github.com/kowshik-sundararajan/seo-detect/blob/master/lib/test.js)

 ## Authors
 [Kowshik Sundararajan](https://github.com/kowshik-sundararajan)